agn453/Z280RC/README.md

 ### 19-Sep-2021

-There's now an updated CP/M 3 banked memory system supporting 2048 directory entries.
-You'll need to install the new "BIG" CP/M 3 Loader from [CPMLBIG.HEX](https://raw.githubusercontent.com/agn453/Z280RC/master/system/bios280/CPMLBIG.HEX) onto the CP/M 3 boot area using ZZmon V2.3 by uploading this Intel HEX file and then write it to the boot track on the CompactFlash disk using the C3 command.
+There's now an updated CP/M 3 banked memory system supporting 2048 directory entries on the A: to D: drives (and if you require additional drives using the PARTN8 configuration option).

+To be able to load CPM3.SYS from the revised drive layout, you'll need to install the new "BIG" CP/M 3 Loader from [CPMLBIG.HEX](https://raw.githubusercontent.com/agn453/Z280RC/master/system/bios280/CPMLBIG.HEX) onto the Z280RC's CP/M 3 boot area using ZZmon V2.3 by uploading this CPMLBIG.HEX Intel HEX file, and then write it to the boot track on the CompactFlash disk using the C3 command.

-Next, you'll need to copy the [CPM3BIG.SYS](https://raw.githubusercontent.com/agn453/Z280RC/master/system/bios280/CPM3BIG.SYS) to the A: drive as CPM3.SYS, and install the CP/M 3 distribution files.
+Next, you'll need to copy the [CPM3BIG.SYS](https://raw.githubusercontent.com/agn453/Z280RC/master/system/bios280/CPM3BIG.SYS) to the A: drive as CPM3.SYS, and install the CP/M 3 distribution files (be careful not to overwrite the new CPM3.SYS when you do this).

-You can do this using cpmtools on a image file that's been transferred to a Windows, Linux or macOS system - using updated diskdefs from [here](https://raw.githubusercontent.com/agn453/Z280RC/master/utilities/diskdefs-z280rc-swab-BIG),  or by using the CP/M 2.2 system and XMODEM as detailed below
+You can use cpmtools 'cpmcp' on a image file that's been transferred to a Windows, Linux or macOS system - using updated diskdefs from [here](https://raw.githubusercontent.com/agn453/Z280RC/master/utilities/diskdefs-z280rc-swab-BIG),  or by using the CP/M 2.2 system and XMODEM as detailed below